mazalves/OrCS/README.md

 $ ../../../pin -t ../bin/intel64/sinuca_tracer.so -trace x86 -- /bin/ls
 ```

-This command will generate three files in the same directory as the executable.
+This command will generate three files in the current directory.
 These files are the traces that will be used by OrCS.
 ```bash
 output_trace.out.tid0.dyn.out.gz
 output_trace.out.tid0.mem.out.gz